aascode/GM-TCNet/README.md

 # Introduction

-These are the source code or the paper: JiaXin Ye#, Xin-Cheng Wen#, Xuan-Ze WANG, Yong Xu, Yan Luo, Chang-Li Wu, Li-Yan Chen, Kun-Hong Liu*, GM-TCNet: Gated Multi-scale Temporal Convolutional Network using Emotion Causality for Speech Emotion Recognition, **Speech Communication (CCF-B)**.
+These are the **official repository** for the paper: JiaXin Ye#, Xin-Cheng Wen#, Xuan-Ze WANG, Yong Xu, Yan Luo, Chang-Li Wu, Li-Yan Chen, Kun-Hong Liu\*, GM-TCNet: Gated Multi-scale Temporal Convolutional Network using Emotion Causality for Speech Emotion Recognition, **Speech Communication (CCF-B)**.

 In this paper, we propose a Gated Multi-scale Temporal Convolutional Network (GM-TCNet) to construct a novel emotional causality representation learning component with a multi-scale receptive field.